bmarolleau/acmeair-customerservice-java-jdbc/README.md

 ![OCP IBM i](./OCP-IBMi.png)

-## Build Instruction for OpenShift
+## Build Instruction for OpenShift / MiniShift or CodeReady Containers

 - First,  git clone this repository, in addition to the other microservices from the [BluePerf project](https://github.com/blueperf/acmeair-mainservice-java). use the test branch : branch microprofile-3.3 , use the git option `--branch microprofile-3.3` (do that for each microservice in the BluePerf project)
 - Download and Copy an up to date jdbc driver in the 'drivers' folder. ex: jt400.jar
 - Use the scripts in the 'drivers' folder to create the acmeair database and import the initial data.
 - Install maven, oc cli , docker or podman client first.
 Refer to the original BluePerf project instructions.
-- Follow the instruction on BluePerf to build the other microservices.
+- Follow the instruction on BluePerf (link above) to build & deploy the other microservices.
 - Build and deploy this micro-service (replacing the initial [Customer Service](https://github.com/blueperf/acmeair-customerservice-java) by this Db2 for i alternative from in a single command using the following commands.
 Note: Feel free to change that, but the default user profile used here is 'acmeair' , password is 'password', library (sql collection) is acmeair.
 Update the Deployment environment variable values according to your environement (user, password, lib list)
 ### Example 1 - Single Db2 for i server: